Acidicts/issued-ysws/README.md

 Look No further <strong>✨<a href=https://hackclub.slack.com/archives/C09C9M0N2UC>#issued</a>✨</strong> is here :

-YS : Hackclub or Code themed designs using a blot like editor WS : A credit based store to buy custom merch made by fellow Hackclub-bers
+YS : Hackclub or Code themed designs using a blot like editor

+WS : A currency based store to buy custom merch made by fellow Hackclub-bers

+1. Make Designs 🎨
+2. Submit to be approved by me 😃
+3. Vote on other's 🗨️
+4. Earn Bugs 🐛
+5. Buy Swag 🤑

 Printed or Embroidered on T-Shirt 👕, Hoodies, and Caps 🧢